 Postdocs attend weekly team meetings as well as weekly individual meetings with a research mentor.
 Research staff are typically part of multiple projects teams that work collaboratively together to complete projects.

 Jason Luoma, Ph.D. is CEO and senior scientist at Portland Psychotherapy in Portland, OR and the Portland Institute for Psychedelic Science.
 His research focuses on shame, self-stigma, connection, self-transcendence, and the application of Acceptance and Commitment Therapy (ACT) and psychedelic assisted therapy.
-He is currently principal investigator on a clinical of MDMA-assisted therapy for social anxiety disorder that is one of the first trials of MDMA-assisted therapy in the Pacific Northwest and a co-investigator on ongoing trials of other classic psychedelics.
+He has just completed being principal investigator on a clinical of MDMA-assisted therapy for social anxiety disorder that was one of the first trials of a psychedelic in the Pacific Northwest.
+He is a co-investigator on ongoing trials of other classic psychedelics and is part of the treatment development of ACT-informed PAT for other clinical trials.
 He is an internationally recognized trainer in ACT, former chair of the ACT training committee, and past president of the Association for Contextual Behavioral Science.
 He has over 80 publications including co-authoring two books: Learning Acceptance and Commitment Therapy and Values in Therapy: A Clinician’s Guide to Helping Clients Explore Values, Increase Psychological Flexibility, and Live a More Meaningful Life.
 His work on shame and compassion can be read at www.actwithcompassion.com.

-Brian Pilecki, Ph.D. is a clinical psychologist who specializes in the treatment of anxiety disorders (OCD, generalized anxiety, social anxiety, panic disorder), trauma and PTSD, and matters related to the use of psychedelics.
+Brian Pilecki, Ph.D.is a licensed psychologist and associate scientist who specializes in the treatment of anxiety disorders (OCD, generalized anxiety, social anxiety, panic disorder), trauma and PTSD, and matters related to the use of psychedelics.
 He completed a post-doctoral fellowship at The Warren Alpert Medical School of Brown University and is a licensed psilocybin facilitator.
 He practices from an orientation based in Acceptance and Commitment Therapy (ACT) and also has extensive experience in the areas of mindfulness and meditation.
-He is an active researcher and has published on topics such as anxiety disorders, mindfulness, psychedelics, and the relationship between theory and practice in psychotherapy and is co-author of the book ACT-Informed Exposure for Anxiety: Creating Effective, Innovative, and Values-Based Exposures Using Acceptance and Commitment Therapy.
+He is an active researcher and has published on topics such as anxiety disorders, mindfulness, psychedelics, and the relationship between theory and practice in psychotherapy and is co-author of the book ACT-Informed Exposure for Anxiety: Creating Effective, Innovative, and Values-Based Exposures Using Acceptance and Commitment Therapy and is currently writing a book for professionals on psychedelic-assisted therapy.

 Qualifications